Vallsp/bettercap-vision/README.md

 ## Usage

 Tested on **Ubuntu 24.04** with native Docker CE.
-Doesnt work on Windows for the moment.
+Doesn't work on Windows or macOS for the moment.

 To get started with this setup, ensure you have Docker, Docker Compose and make installed on your system.